kubeshop/botkube-docs/versioned_docs/version-0.5/tutorials.md

 # Tutorials

-To browse available example use-cases, Run `fuse tutorials` in your terminal.
+To browse available example use-cases, run `fuse tutorials` in your terminal.

 Tutorials command contains guided paths to get started with Fuse.
 Simply select one of the scenarios, like "Getting summary of CI/CD pipeline runs", and pick one of the prompts.